-Use the Toolbox for Big Emotions workbook to help you address YOUR big emotions in your homeschool.
+Use the Big Emotions Journal for the Homeschool Mom to help you address YOUR big emotions in your homeschool.

-The Toolbox for Big Emotions Workbook offers journal questions that can…
+The Big Emotions Journal for the Homeschool Mom offers journal questions that can…

 - aid in your self-exploration,